nehalineogi/azure-cross-solution-network-architectures/advanced-linux-networking/linux-vxlan.md

 ```
 ## Are there any commands I can use to get the host's DNS, passwords and to change the Network Security Group (NSG) rule, instead of using the portal?

-Yes, below are commands that can be used to more quickly retieve this information.
+Yes, below are commands that can be used to more quickly retrieve this information.

 <b> Obtain password from keyvault (example for linux-host-1 host in default resource group) </b>

-If you wish to retieve passwords for a different hostname, simply change the name property to match.
+If you wish to retrieve passwords for a different hostname, simply change the name property to match.

 ``` az keyvault secret show --name "linux-host-1-admin-password" --vault-name $(az keyvault list -g linuxhost --query "[].name" -o tsv) --query "value" -o tsv ```